elinaraj/collections/README.md

-# Elina's Tracker
+# Elina's Collections

 A responsive product navigation web application for managing and displaying product information.

 ## Overview

-Elina's Tracker is a lightweight, responsive web application designed to display and filter product information.
+Elina's Collections is a lightweight, responsive web application designed to display and filter product information.
 The application supports less than 1000 products and provides search and filtering capabilities based on various product attributes.

-![Elina's Tracker Screenshot]
+![Elina's Collections Screenshot]

 ## Features